19 Easy A-Frame Chicken Coop Plans: Our Ultimate Guide

 4. Weather-proof Tractor

-This coop is an upgrade of the previous item.
+This chicken coop is an upgraded version of the previous item.
 Looking pretty much similar because they were built from the same plan, adding some modifications to make it more durable and easy to move.
-Since this coop is intended to be used as a tractor, the addition of wheels make perfect sense.
+Since this chicken coop is intended to be used as a tractor, the addition of wheels makes perfect sense.
 The other modification is the weatherproof roof.
-In this design, the roof sides don’t open up, preventing water to seep into the coop.
-The main access into the coop is the hatch on the nesting loft.
+In this design, the roof sides don’t open up, preventing water to seep into the house.
+The main access is the hatch on the nesting loft.
 Get more information here.

 5. Charming Shiplap

 Moving a chicken tractor doesn’t always require the installation of wheels.
-However, you do need to think of another way to make it easier for you to move the coop.
-This beautiful shiplap design incorporated decorative yet functional handles on each end of the coop.
-There are also 2 access points into the coop, both on one side.
-The upper half to access the nesting box and the lower half is to access the run.
-Learn more about the tractor design here.
+However, you do need to think of another way to make it easier for you to move the chicken coop.
+This beautiful shiplap layout incorporated decorative yet functional handles on each end.
+There are also 2 access points, both on one side.
+The upper half access the nesting box and the lower half is to access the run.
+Learn more about the tractor structures here.

 6. Minimalist Nesting

-This is a minimalist looking chicken tractor with neat features.
+This is a minimalist-looking chicken coop with neat features.
 First off, it looks great.
 The color contrasts work really well.
 Secondly, it’s highly functional.
 Since it is a chicken tractor, it was made easy to move with wheels at the back.
 The run is spacious, while the loft provides shade under.
-The nesting area is cozy with designated nesting boxes but still enough space to move around.
-Several access points makes it easy to clean, collect eggs and even feed the chickens in the run.
+The nesting area is cozy with designated nesting boxes but still enough area to move around.
+Several access points make it easy to clean, collect eggs and even feed the chickens in the run.
 Learn about the build here.

 7. Easy to Clean and Carry

-When it comes to having a coop that has the upper portion floored, the main concerns would be cleaning and ventilation.
-This coop design combines both features.
-Both side panels open, one for easy cleaning and the other hatch for egg collection, and the coop also has handles on each end for easy transport and a lower hatch for chickens to enter and exit for free-ranging.
-Check out this all in one coop here.
+When it comes to having a chicken coop that has the upper portion floored, the main concerns would be cleaning and ventilation.
+This layout combines both features.
+Both side panels open, one for easy cleaning and the other hatch for egg collection, and have handles on each end for easy transport and a lower hatch for chickens to enter and exit for free-ranging.
+Check out this all in one layout here.

 8. External Nesting Box

-Another way to expand the livable space of your chickens is to create external nesting boxes.
-In this design, the loft is completely enclosed, making it predator proof, but having several access points for humans.
-One walk-in entrance for feeding, the other end has a small door and the nesting box has its own access.
-Having multiple access points makes it easy to do different things in the coop without squeezing into one space.
+Another way to expand the livable area of your chickens is to create external nesting boxes.
+In this design, the loft is completely enclosed, making it predator-proof, but having several access points for humans.
+One walk-in entrance for feeding, the other side has a small entrance and the nesting box has its own access.
+Having multiple access points makes it easy to do different things inside without squeezing into one area.
 It also has wheels for easy transport of this large coop.
 Learn more here.

 Half and Half

-Another layout option you have for an A-frame coop is to have a portion, including floor space, for the nesting area, and the rest for the chicken run.
-Read through the following items to get more ideas.
+Another layout option you have for this style of coop is to have a portion, including floor area, for the nesting area, and the rest for the chicken run.
+Read through the following A-Frame chicken coop plans to get more ideas.

 9. Basic and Open

-A basic design for this layout would be open, that is no division between a run and nesting area.
-This coop is made with a few materials and is lightweight so it can easily be moved.
+Chicken coop designs like this are very basic.
+The layout is open without any division between a run and nesting area.
+It is made with a few materials and is lightweight so it can easily be moved.
 It even has minimalist handles on each end for easy transport.
 The shaded area, cladded with corrugated metal would be for nesting or roosting.
-One door on the unshaded part is for easy access into the coop.
+One access point on the unshaded part is for easy access inside.
 Watch the build here.

 10. Pasteur Shelter